Qiskit/qiskit/crates/circuit/README.md

     the struct.

 There is also an `Operation` trait defined which defines the common access pattern interface to these 4 types along with the `OperationType` parent.
-This trait defined methods to access the standard data model attributes of operations in Qiskit.
+This trait defines methods to access the standard data model attributes of operations in Qiskit.
 This includes things like the name, number of qubits, the matrix, the definition, etc.

 ## ParameterTable